Expert medical and surgical care in Thailand

 Open Colectomy

 A larger abdominal incision provides full direct access.
-Reserved for complex cases — bulky tumours, extensive adhesions from previous surgery, or emergency presentations.
+Reserved for complex cases such as bulky tumours, extensive adhesions from previous surgery, or emergency presentations.
 Well-established technique with decades of outcome data and appropriate when minimally invasive access is not safe.

 • Full direct access for large tumours or complicated anatomy